jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products-repo-intro.md

   as accurately and quickly as possible.

-The source code of the technologies used is versioned in the [Universe repository](https://gitlab.com/fluidattacks/universe) and is divided across many products.
+The source code of the technologies used is versioned in the [Universe repository][universe] and is divided across many products.
+We also have a [GitHub account][github_fluidattacks] where we publish projects that are more oriented towards the community and less coupled to our model of business.

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=fluidattacks_universe&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=fluidattacks_universe)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=fluidattacks_universe&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=fluidattacks_universe)